NExST-RnDLabs/NadiaRS/README.md

 Suppose there are following rules:

-1. IF B or C is true THEN A is true.
-2. IF D and E are true THEN C is true.
+1. IF either
+      'statement B' is true; or
+      'statement C' is true
+   THEN
+      'statement A' is true.
+2. IF  both
+      'statement D' is true; and
+      'statement E' is true
+   THEN
+      'statement C' is true.
+3. IF
+      'statement F' is true
+   THEN
-3. IF F is true THEN D is false.
+      'statement D' is false.
+4. IF
+      'statement G' is false
+   THEN
-4. IF G is false THEN E is true.
+      'statement E' is true.

 #### Backward-chaining:
 An inference engine when using backward chaining searches the inference rules until it finds one which has a consequent (Then clause) that matches a desired goal.
-For instance, if we want to know whether or not the rule statement of 'A is true' is true, an engine finds out which rule has to be checked to conclude.
-In this case, the engine needs information about the rule statement of 'B is true', or 'F is true' and 'G is false'
+For instance, if we want to know whether or not the rule of 'statement A' is 'true' or 'not true(false)', an engine finds out which rule has to be checked to conclude.
+In this case, the engine needs information about the rule of 'statement B' is 'true' or 'not true(false)', or 'statement F' and 'statement G' are 'true' or 'not true(false)' respectively.

 #### Forward-chaining
 An inference engine using forward chaining searches the inference rules until it finds one where the antecedent (If clause) is known to be true.
-For instance, if we do have facts that 'G is false' statement is false and 'F is true'statement is true then the engine concludes as follows;
+For instance, if we do have facts that 'statement G' is true and 'statement F' is true then the engine concludes as follows;
-* 'G is false' statement is false
+* 'statement G' is true
-* 'F is true' statement is true
+* 'statement F' is true
-* 'E is true' statement is false
+* 'statement E' is false due to that 'statement G' is not false
-* 'D is false' statement is true
+* 'statement D' is false due to that 'statement F' is true
-* 'C is true' statement is false
+* 'statement C' is false due to that 'statement D' is true and 'statement E' is false
-* 'B is true' statement is unknown
-* 'A is true' statement is unknown
+* 'statement B' is unknown due to that there is not given information to infer about 'statement B'
+* 'statement A' is false with given information of 'statement B' and 'statement C', however it could be changed based on conclusion  of 'statement B' because 'statement B' is unknown.

 ## 7. License
 Copyright (c) 2017-2018 individual contributors.